elasticio/google-pubsub/README.md

 We&#39;ll use git and SSH public key authentication to upload your component code, therefore you must **[upload your SSH Key](http://docs.elastic.io/docs/ssh-key)**.

-&gt; If you fail to upload you SSH Key you will get **permission denied** error during the deployment.
+If you fail to upload you SSH Key you will get **permission denied** error during the deployment.

 ## Getting Started